tobiaszmaj/world-countries/README.md

 - Maintain selected theme after refreshing the browser
 - View detailed information about particular country in another page
 - Filter countries by their name and region

-## Credits and sources

-This is a challenge by www.frontendmentor.io.
-I got all of the icons and designs from the website.
-I tried my best to get as close as possible to the designs.